Spanish Dialects for All: Is One Dialect Better Than the Other?

 As a result, the sheer fact of being able to speak Spanish places a worker in a different category when applying to jobs.
 It is not only beneficial for the employee but it also advantageous for the company as well.

 Taking this into consideration, which dialect is the best to learn?
 These findings would suggest a mixture of Latin American and European Spanish as the necessary Spanish to use for your career, right?
 Well, let’s take a further look into dialect acceptance in the corporate world and then let you be the judge of its importance.
 Before getting started, though, it’s important that we establish a few things:

 What is a dialect?
 A dialect is defined as a variation of a language that is used by a group of people from a particular geography.

-Linguistic disclaimer: In this article, 5 particular different dialects are discussed that correspond to generalized linguistic features for each respective region.
-Please note that these groupings were chosen for editorial purposes and is not meant to discriminate nor disregard any country in Latin America, Spain, or Spanish-speaking territories.
+Linguistic disclaimer: In this article, 5 particular different Spanish dialects are discussed that correspond to generalized linguistic features for each respective region.
+Please note that these groupings were chosen for editorial purposes and are not meant to discriminate nor disregard any country in Latin America, Spain, or Spanish-speaking territories.

-Now the fun part: let’s break down the dialects.
+Now the fun part: let’s break down the Spanish dialects.